Legislative Report

 (Alvarado-Gil D) Public Employees’ Retirement System: contracting agencies: consolidation.

-Current Text: Introduced: 2/15/2024 html pdf
+Current Text: Amended: 5/8/2024 html pdf

 Introduced: 2/15/2024

-Status: 2/29/2024-Referred to Com. on L., P.E. & R.
+Status: 5/8/2024-From committee with author's amendments.
+Read second time and amended.
+Re-referred to Com. on P.E. & R.

-Location: 2/29/2024-S. L., P.E. & R.
+Location: 5/6/2024-A. P.E. & R.

 Summary: Existing law, the Public Employees’ Retirement Law (PERL), establishes the Public Employees’ Retirement System (PERS), which provides a defined benefit to members of the system based on final compensation, credited service, and age at retirement, subject to certain variations.
 PERL authorizes any public agency to make its employees members of PERS by contract.
 Under existing law, when a contracting agency is succeeded by another agency, the successor agency may become a contracting agency of PERS.
 Existing law provides that if the successor agency contracts with PERS, the contract of the former agency shall merge with the contract of the succeeding agency.
 Existing law authorizes specified successor agencies to provide employees the defined benefit plan or formula that those employees received from their respective contracting agency employer prior to the consolidation.
-This bill would authorize a successor agency for the El Dorado County Fire Protection District and the Diamond Springs Fire Protection District to provide employees the defined benefit plan or formula that those employees received from their respective employer prior to the annexation.
+This bill would authorize a successor agency for the El Dorado County Fire Protection District and the Diamond Springs-El Dorado Fire Protection District to provide employees the defined benefit plan or formula that those employees received from their respective employer prior to the annexation.
 This bill contains other related provisions.

 SB 1316